The Therapy Approach

 Art therapy is primarily a psychodynamic approach, meaning that the focus is on how early experiences can impact on our behaviours, thoughts, and feelings in the present.

-Creating art in therapy has other benefits too in that it can be a way to give form to past or present experiences that are otherwise difficult to communicate word alone.
+Creating art in therapy has benefits in that it can be a way to give form to past or present experiences that are often difficult to communicate word alone.
 It can help provide other perspectives way to look at what's happened to gain new insights.
 The process of making art can create the enough distance to support someone to look to express complex emotions, to process trauma, and think about how to unpick what is heavy so that they have improve wellbeing.

 Art therapy is a legally protected title in the UK, requiring a certain level of training and for the therapist to be registered with the Health and Care Professions Council (HCPC).
 My HCPC registration number is AS15955.
 To find out more about art therapy, please visit the British Association of Art Therapists website.